 WaveLedger¶

-One Client class covers every messenger surface (auth, chat, wallet, explorer, playground, admin) plus the SSE event stream.
+A single Client covers every messenger surface — auth, chat, wallet, explorer, playground, admin — plus the SSE event stream.
 Both libraries default to https://api.waveledger.net.
-See SDK and examples for the full API.
+See SDK for the full surface.

 -